Understanding Alternative Medicine Coverage In Health Insurance

 Naturopathy:

 Naturopathy is a discipline that is currently gaining some moment in the alternative medicine world.
 The idea here is that providers help with more general issues of wellness and disease through a combination of approaches.
-These include herbal remedies, acupuncture, dietary advice, and other lifestyle changes.
+These include herbal remedies, acupuncture, dietary advice and other lifestyle changes.

 This is an excellent example of one of those alternative options on the cusp of big change.
 At the moment, most plans won’t consider paying out for this sort of treatment.
 However, there are some states where providers have changed their minds.